Useful Resources (for HTML & CSS)

 To add to my reasons why it is my "go-to text editor", it's also multi-platform, has a lot of documentation for online and offline consumption, is lightweight (takes 30MBs of disk space), and can be very easy to use:

-even though, aside the fact it's the "improved fork of Vi", it also has plugin support, extensive configuration, and can have a GUI version (gVim) for users who aren't the biggest fans of pure-textual programs.
+even though, aside the fact it's the "improved fork of Vi", it also has plugin support, extensive configuration, and has a GUI version (gVim) for users who aren't the biggest fans of pure-textual programs.

-On my side, i lean more to minimal configurations, a color scheme, and use it exclusively within a terminal environment- yet, to each their own.
+On my side, i lean more to minimal configurations, a color scheme, and use it exclusively within a terminal emulator- yet, to each their own.

-If you aren't a big fan of VIM, you may check it's more IDE-friendly cousin: NeoVim (which is even more extensible and allows the user to push beyond it's purpose as an actual IDE, compared to VIM).
+If you aren't a big fan of VIM, you may check it's more IDE-friendly fork: NeoVim (which is much more extensible than VIM itself).

 As much as absurd as it will get, VIM is perfectly available and usable on modern Windows and DOS!

-If you hop on Vim's download page and click on the PC title, you can get all of the instructions needed to get VIM started on your MS Windows machine (both gVIM and/or vanilla VIM).
+If you hop on Vim's download page and click on the PC title, you can get all of the instructions needed to get VIM started on your MS Windows machine (both gVIM and VIM).

 The example i'll follow thru will be solely based if you have a Debian-based and/or Ubuntu-based distro installed on your machine, but stuff is relatively easy on Linux: regardless of which distro you have picked (Arch, Fedora, Open SUSE, etc.).